vasia/flink-graph/tutorials/tutorial1.md

 The *ExecutionEnvironment* is the basis for all Flink programs.
 If you are executing your program inside an IDE or as a regular Java program it will create a local environment that will execute your program on your local machine.
 If you created a JAR file from you program, and invoke it through the command line or the web interface, the Flink cluster manager will execute your main method and getExecutionEnvironment() will return an execution environment for executing your program on a cluster.

 For specifying data sources the execution environment has several methods to read from files using various methods: you can just read them line by line, as CSV files, or using completely custom data input formats.
 Once you have a DataSet you can apply transformations to create a new DataSet which you can then write to a file, transform again, or combine with other DataSets.
 For more details, refer to the [DataSet API](https://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html) as our focus in this tutorial is going to be *[Gelly](https://ci.apache.org/projects/flink/flink-docs-master/libs/gelly_guide.html)*.
+To be noted that mixing DataSet API and Gelly is seamless.

 ####Here comes in Gelly!
 #####Some basics first